BeameryHQ/ddd-ts/README.md

 DomainEventsBroker.dispatchAggregateEvents(agg);
 ```

 **When to dispatch events?** Whenever makes sense for your application.
-Generally, a good starting point is to follow the [unit-of-work](https://martinfowler.com/eaaCatalog/unitOfWork.html) pattern, dispatching relevant Aggregate events once persistance of that Aggregate has been successfully completed.
+Generally, a good starting point is to follow the [unit-of-work][fowler-unit-of-work] pattern, dispatching relevant Aggregate events once persistance of that Aggregate has been successfully completed.

 ## Examples